Are whistleblowers in the airline industry protected against retaliation?

 Once the complainant has proven these four elements, the employer may avoid liability only if it demonstrates by clear and convincing evidence that it would have taken the same adverse personnel action in the absence of the whistleblowing.

-- Disclosing a violation of an airline safety regulation to their employer or a federal government entity;
+- Disclosing a potential violation of any FAA order, regulation, or standard to an employer or the federal government;

-- Commencing a proceeding related to the violation of an airline safety regulation; or
+- Commencing a proceeding related to a potential violation of an airline safety regulation; or

-- Testifying, assisting, or participating in a proceeding related to the violation of an airline safety regulation.
+- Testifying, assisting, or participating in a proceeding related to a potential violation of an airline safety regulation.

 FAA regulations on airplane safety can be found here.

-AIR21 prohibits a broad range of retaliatory acts that have a negative effect on the employee’s terms, conditions, or privileges of employment.
+The AIR21 whistleblower protection law prohibits a broad range of retaliatory acts that have a negative effect on the employee’s terms, conditions, or privileges of employment.
 This includes intimidating, threatening, restraining, coercing, blacklisting, or discharging a whistleblower.

 An adverse employment action is one that would dissuade a reasonable worker from engaging in protected whistleblowing.
-Suspension without pay is a way to dissuade employees from engaging in AIR21 protected conduct, and is therefore an adverse employment action.
+Suspension without pay can dissuade an employee from engaging in AIR21 protected conduct, and is therefore an adverse employment action.

 - Lost wages and benefits;